 Engine lights are on

-This is a bit of a no-brainer, especially in more modern cars that diagnose the fault themselves.
+The check engine light is formally a signal from a car engine computer that something is wrong.
+It could either mean a minor issue like a faulty gas cap or a severe problem like a misfiring engine.
+It is a bit of a no-brainer, especially in more modern cars that diagnose the fault themselves.
 There are over 200 different warning codes, so a trip to the mechanic should give you a quick diagnosis.
 Whether you're low on oil or there's something more complex going on, the car should tell you all the answers.

 My car is spluttering/ chugging